 (5) An order made under this section shall not be capable of being renewed or replaced by a further order made under this section, but the Commissioner may, by notice published in the Government Gazette on the recommendation of the Committee, extend the operation of the order for one period not exceeding 28 days.

-(6) The Commissioner may, by notice published in the Government Gazette on his own motion or on the recommendation of the Committee revoke an order made under this section.
+(6) The Commissioner may, by notice published in the Government Gazette on his own motion or on the recommendation of the Committee revoke or amend an order made under this section.

 (7) Where —